 It’s incredible to see how much scraping, pecking, and uprooting a few chickens can do, so it’s definitely worth letting them go in weed-infested sections of your land.

 They may, however, be harmful if confined to limited space for an extended length of time.
-As a result, we suggest a tractor chicken coop that can be relocated to the garden.
+As a result, we suggest a chicken coop tractor can be relocated to the garden.
 This will help to keep the damage to your plants and grass to a minimum.

 Surprisingly simple to care for and maintain